Stavros-Kar/nuntius/README.md

 2. Import OpenOlat as an Eclipse project:
 In Eclipse, use `Import -> Git -> Projects from Git (with smart import)` and import the local OpenOlat clone created in the previous step.
+Wait untill all processing shown in Eclipse at the bottom right corner end.

 3. Disable validators:
    - Right-click on the project and open the project properties.
 Then search for `Validation`.
 Enable the project specific settings and disable all XML, XSLT, HTML and JPA validators.